 6. Traditions and Family

 Italy’s calendar is filled with religious and regional festivals, celebrated with gusto and often centred around family gatherings.
-Strong family values are central; it’s common for families to live under the same roof, and if this is not the case, the family is never far away!
+The Italian lifestyle emphasizes strong family values and cultural traditions; it’s common for families to live under the same roof, and if this is not the case, the family is never far away!